datahub-project/datahub/metadata-ingestion/README.md

     name: test_endpoint # this name will appear in DatHub
     url: https://test_endpoint.com/
     swagger_file: classicapi/doc/swagger.json  # where to search for the OpenApi definitions
-    get_token: True  # optional, if you need to get a token beforehand
+    get_token: True  # optional, if you need to get an authentication token beforehand
     username: your_username  # optional
     password: your_password  # optional
     forced_examples:  # optionals
-      /accounts/groupname/{name}: dunno
+      /accounts/groupname/{name}: test
-      /accounts/username/{name}: neighter
+      /accounts/username/{name}: test
-    ignore_endpoints: [this, that, that_other]  # optional, the endpoints to ignore
+    ignore_endpoints: [/ignore/this, /ignore/that, /also/that_other]  # optional, the endpoints to ignore

 sink:
   type: "datahub-rest"